How to Maximize the Entourage Effect:

 Cannabis works similarly, and we’re starting to find discrepancies between the uses of

-Increasing bioavailability (absorption of the compounds through the gastrointestinal tract) Interfering with cellular transport processes (such as improving passage through the blood-brain barrier) Activation of pro-drugs (non-active compounds that convert to active ones in the liver) Slowing the deactivation of active compounds to inactive metabolites Providing similar benefits through separate mechanisms Inhibiting the binding of compounds to cell receptors (blocking the effects of other compounds) Enhancing the binding of compounds to cell receptors (increasing the effects of compounds) Introducing the Cannabis Entourage
+Increasing bioavailability (absorption of the compounds through the gastrointestinal tract) Interfering with cellular transport processes (such as improving passage through the blood-brain barrier) Activation of pro-drugs (non-active compounds that convert to active ones in the liver) Slowing the deactivation of active compounds to inactive metabolites Providing similar benefits through separate mechanisms Inhibiting the binding of compounds to cell receptors (blocking the effects of other compounds) Enhancing the binding of compounds to cell receptors (increasing the effects of compounds) The Cannabinoids

-Cannabinoids are the primary active constituents of the cannabis plant.
+Cannabinoids are the primary active constituents of the cannabis plant, they act like the leaders of the entourage.
+The rest of the

 Powerhouses like THC and CBD carry much of the weight of the plants’ therapeutic effects.